unes011/alx-pre_course/README.md

-Another readme for 0x01-git
+another readme for 0x01-git
-Readme upadate from guthub.com
+README upadate from github.com